milindchavan12/Angular/AngularForms/readme.md

 - Reactive Forms

 ## Form Validation
-Following are the validation classes by which Angular performs the validation on fields:
+Following are the validation classes by which Angular performs the validation on fields: This can be reviewed any field by adding **#classTest** attribute

 - **ng-untouched**  : The form field not touched/modified.
 - **ng-touched**    : The field is tabed in or modified.